stanhe/AutoAddVersionCode/README.md

 #### This a gradle plugin for auto add versionCode when release.

 ### How to use
-The first way to use it whith jitpack.
+The first way to use it with jitpack.
 ```
 apply plugin: 'com.android.application'
 apply plugin: 'addversioncode'